Monday, 14 January 2013

 “Well, I trust him,” Pete announced with a self-confidence hr owed more to Ace’s fond licking at the back of one hand than any sound belief.
 “Ricci’s okay, you’ll see.”
 He glared provocatively at his brother.
 But Mick refused to rise to the bait and lapsed into a morose silence.

 “I’m for a bath, snd then something to eat.
 Whatever happens or doesn’t, I don’t intend to stay cold, dirty, and hungry for much longer,” Beth suddenly announced and jumped up from the bed to show willing.
 “This place may not be real, but I am.
 I’m real,” she repeated.
 “We are real.
 So let’s not forget it, okay?” she declared with a spirited humour that put them all on a near normal footing again.
 Without thinking, she kissed Mick on the lips and left the room.

 “You can take a bath if you want, just don’t ask me to!”
-Pete cheerfully remarked to his brother as he regarded himself in a tall mirror wearing a multicoloured shirt and russet jeans almost the same shade as his hair.
+Pete cheerfully remarked to his brother as he picked out a multicoloured shirt and russet jeans almost the same shade as his hair.

 “I’m not asking, I’m telling,” Mick growled, “Look at you, you’re as covered in mud as the rest of us if not more so.”